 Most of us have an idea on what an inverter does for refrigerators and air conditioners.
 It saves a lot of energy (and money) when operating these two notoriously power-hungry appliances.
 But for a washing machine?

 Does a washing machine even use a lot of energy to warrant the use of an inverter?
 Is it even worth it to spend an additional ₱5,000 – ₱7,000 more to get that inverter upgrade?

 In this post, we will give you some pointers on the differences between inverter vs. non-inverter washing machines so that you can have a more informed decision when buying a new washing machine.

 - How a washing machine works

-- What is an inverter
+- How an inverter washing machine works

 - Inverter vs. Non-inverter Washing Machine: A Comparison

 - Other benefits of an inverter washing machine